-Each of the five London posts has a different vibe (Air Street is our favourite) where you can enjoy impeccably cooked juicy steaks — or lobster rolls, Dover sole, burrata — to your heart's content.
+Each of the five London posts has a different vibe (Air Street is our favourite) where you can enjoy impeccably cooked juicy steaks to your heart's content.
+And lobster rolls.
 We suggest sharing one of the bone-in large cuts, and the creamed spinach side is a must too.
-If money’s tight, check out the set lunch menu which is terrific value.
+If money’s tight, check out the set lunch menu which features a 35-day aged rump for terrific value.

 It's a no reservations place, but get there early for lunch and you should have no problem grabbing a table.
 Sides include dripping chips, roast aubergine and peppercorn sauce.

 On the Hawksmoor end of the price scale rather than the Flat Iron one, M Restaurant branches serve up a high-shine steakhouse experience.
-Surprisingly good at the fish and vegetarian dishes — look out for a pricey but great red prawn carpaccio — and with a cocktail bar upstairs at their Threadneedle Street location turning out solid versions of the classics, M Restaurant has more going for it than just its beef.
+Surprisingly good at the fish and vegetarian dishes — look out for the turbot with samphire — and with a cocktail bar upstairs at their Threadneedle Street location turning out solid versions of the classics, M Restaurant has more going for it than just its beef.

-A server helps you select the best size and cut for you from a tray of raw steak, allowing you to admire the dense creamy fat and impressive marbling of their USDA New York Strip, Porterhouse or pure Scottish fillet before it's blessed with the Josper grill.
+A server helps you select the best size and cut for you from a tray of raw steak, allowing you to admire the dense, creamy fat and impressive marbling of their USDA New York Strip, Porterhouse or pure Scottish fillet before it's blessed with the Josper grill.
 Undeniably delicious.